chaconlab/korpm/README.md

 1EY0 TA44V        0.108
 1IHB FA82Q       -0.727
 ```
-The mutation columns stands for: 1st letter is the wild type amino acid, 2nd is the chain ID, digits corresponds to PDB residue position, and the last letter is the mutated amino acid.
-We follow the standard convention ΔΔG >= 0 (positives) are stabilizing and ΔΔG < 0 (negatives) are destabilizing.
+The mutation columns stand for: the 1st letter is the wild-type amino acid, 2nd is the chain ID, the digits correspond to the PDB residue position, and the last letter is the mutated amino acid.
+We follow the standard convention ΔΔG >= 0 (positives) is stabilizing and ΔΔG < 0 (negatives) is destabilizing.

 ## Source Code

 The complete source C++ code of KORPM  is under [sbg](sbg) directory.
+Just execute compile_korpm.sh script.

 ## ΔΔG Curated Databases

-We extracted from [Thermomut](http://biosig.unimelb.edu.au/thermomutdb/) and [ProThermDB](https://web.iitm.ac.in/bioinfo2/prothermdb/index.html) unique mutations trying to avoid entries that potentially interact with ligands or belong to a protein-protein interfaces,
+We extracted from [Thermomut](http://biosig.unimelb.edu.au/thermomutdb/) and [ProThermDB](https://web.iitm.ac.in/bioinfo2/prothermdb/index.html) unique mutations trying to avoid entries that potentially interact with ligands or belong to protein-protein interfaces,
 and removing entries measured at extreme temperature or pH conditions.
-The initial curated database data comprise 3824 mutations from 139 proteins families
+The initial curated database data comprise 3824 mutations from 139 protein families
  (seq. identity <25%) with an average of ΔΔG -1.0 Kcal/mol and a standard deviation of 1.6 Kcal/mol.
 In total, 73% are destabilizing (ΔΔG>0) and 27% are stabilizing (ΔΔG<0).
- By removing mainly alanines' destabilizing mutations, we obtain a more balanced subset that includes 2371 mutations from 129 proteins families, 58% destabilizing and 42% stabilizing with an average of ΔΔG -0.7 Kcal/mol and a standard deviation of 1.6 Kcal/mol.
+ By removing mainly alanines' destabilizing mutations, we obtain a more balanced subset that includes 2371 mutations from 129 protein families, 58% destabilizing and 42% stabilizing with an average of ΔΔG -0.7 Kcal/mol and a standard deviation of 1.6 Kcal/mol.
  This subset, named [Id25c03_1merNCLB.txt](Id25c03_1merNCLB.txt), was used for extract training and validation datasets for k-fold cross-validation experiments.
 Note that this subset is far from being perfectly balanced, e.g., the most frequent amino acid involved
- in the mutation still is alanine and cysteines, tryptophans, and, prolines still are underpopulated.
+ in the mutation still is alanine, and cysteines, tryptophans, and, prolines still are underpopulated.
 This dataset does not include any of the mutations of the Ssym test set.
 There are two additional subsets excluding
- all the proteins presenting at least 25% of sequence of identity with either Ssym dataset [Id25c03_1merNCLB_Ssym.txt](Id25c03_1merNCLB_Ssym.txt) or S641 dataset
+ all the proteins presenting at least 25% of the sequence of identity with either Ssym dataset [Id25c03_1merNCLB_Ssym.txt](Id25c03_1merNCLB_Ssym.txt) or S641 dataset
  [Id25c03_1merNCLB_S461.txt](Id25c03_1merNCLB_S461.txt).
-In our case, these different datasets where employed to test the absence of significant overfitting in our simple potential.
+In our case, these different datasets were employed to test the absence of significant overfitting in our simple potential.

 <table border="0">